 Do you dread the summer giving slump you experience as families go on vacation?
 That’s based on the idea that people have to be sitting in a church service to give.
-You can change that dynamic by encouraging people to automate their giving.
+You can change that dynamic by encouraging people to automate their giving to help raise money.

 Most donor software includes the ability for givers to set up automatic recurring donations.
-We’ve found that churches that offer a mobile giving option experience steady giving (and sometimes an increase) during the summer months.
+We’ve found that churches that offer a mobile fundraising solution experience steady giving (and sometimes an increase) during the summer months.

-Online, text, and mobile giving opens up opportunities for people to give at various times:
+Online, text, and mobile giving opens up opportunities for people to participate in online fundraising at various times: